Himanshuxyzz/LearnJavascript/Debouncing_In_Js.md

 normally debouncing in search are applied with 200milli seconds

 - if difference between 2 key strokes is <200ms - decline api call.
 - if difference between 2 key strokes is >= 200ms - make an api call.

+---

+**Caching**

+In debouncing every character we writes leads to call an api so for efficient and performant practice we cache the data so that writing same search query don't call api over n over for multiple times.

+we also need some data structure to store the cache data for effiecient retrieval of data.

+time complexity to search in array = O(n)

+time complexity to search in object = O(1)

+we can also use hashmap and set.

+**LRU - (Least Recently Usef)**